 But if you don’t really care about streaming at that resolution, Stadia can supposedly stream at 1080p with connections that are slower than 25Mbps.
 Unfortunately, the minimum speed required to stream on Stadia effectively has not been specified yet.

 Another noteworthy Stadia feature is what Google dubs “State Share.”
-Basically, this feature allows players to share a link to a specific part of a game without needing to slug through repetitive, bothersome encounters or long cutscenes.
+Basically, this feature allows players to share a link to a specific part of a game without needing to slog through repetitive, bothersome encounters or long cutscenes.
 Needless to say, State Share has a lot of potential, and no other gaming platform offers a similar feature.

 Of course, Google is also leveraging its other services to bolster Stadia; more specifically, YouTube and its content creators.
 Not only can you share your gameplay highlights from Stadia straight to YouTube, you can even play alongside your favourite creators with the game streaming service.